conedevelopment/simplepay-client/README.md

 Provides an OpenAPI schema and an auto-generated PHP client as a Composer package.

+SimplePay is a payment gateway provided by OTP Mobil Kft.

 > [!WARNING]
 > This is not an official package.